fnands/fnands.com/blog/2024/factory-hackathon/index.md

 ## Code

-After the hackathon the API keys provided expired, but mistral recently opened up a [free tier](https://mistral.ai/news/september-24-release/), so we bumped the main model down to one of the smaller ones supported on the free tier.
+After the hackathon the API keys provided expired, but Mistral recently opened up a [free tier](https://mistral.ai/news/september-24-release/), so we bumped the main model down to one of the smaller ones supported on the free tier.

 In any case, the code is [here](https://github.com/nyejon/journalaist) if you wish to play around with it.
 The code is what I would call "Hackathon Quality" so beware.
 You'll need a Mistral API key to run it, but it will work with the free tier, so won't cost you anything.